 There are many types of geraniums to choose from.
 You’ve got your geranium rozanne, geranium renardii, geranium orion, and geranium dilys.
 You can grow them in flower beds, borders, and small containers to complement your interior or exterior space.

 Crocus flowers come in shades of white, yellow, lilac, and purple!
 They're versatile and can grow in a variety of environments, but they'll look even more enticing in hanging baskets, don’t you think?

-Another herbaceous perennial, the Algerian iris typically has a deep purple colour that will bring you joy during cold winter days.
-Remember to wear gloves when handling this plant and wash your hands afterwards, as it can be poisonous.
+Another herbaceous perennial, the Algerian iris typically has a deep purple color that will bring you joy during cold winter days.
+Remember to wear gloves when handling this plant and wash your hands afterward, as it can be poisonous.

 Simplifying your perennial garden project

-Overall, planning well will help you achieve your dream garden.
-If you need some assistance with manual labour, consider lightening the load by booking a Tasker to plant your perennials.
-You can also have plants delivered directly to your home and ask another professional to bring you materials or seeds from a nearby garden centre.
+Ultimately, careful planning will make your dream garden come to life.
+If you need some help with manual labor, consider lightening the load by asking a Tasker to plant your perennials.
+You can also have plants delivered directly to your residence and ask another professional to bring you materials or seeds from a nearby garden center.
 Happy gardening!

 Let's do this!